grferna/TGF-TEB-Propagation-Geant4/README.md

 - alternatively, run before-hand the command `sudo apt-get install build-essential qt4-default qtcreator cmake-qt-gui gcc g++ gfortran zlib1g-dev libxerces-c-dev libx11-dev libexpat1-dev libxmu-dev libmotif-dev libboost-filesystem-dev libeigen3-dev qt4-qmake` to install dependencies, and `sudo` should not be required.
 - It was successfully tested on Ubuntu 16.04 and 18.04, but is probably not free of bugs.

-For non-Ubuntu users look at the code in the file `compile_install.bash` to check the compile and set-up steps, and read the [Geant4 installation instructions](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/index.html)
+For non-Ubuntu users look at the code in the file `compile_install.bash` to check the compile and set-up steps, and read the [Geant4 installation instructions](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/index.html), or look to the [easy install scripts](https://github.com/DavidSarria89/GEANT4-easy-install-scripts)

 ### Windows
 - You can try the an experimental installer (`TGF_TEB_propa_1.2.1.msi`), provided in the release part of this repository.
 Once installed it makes two shortcuts in the Desktop : `run_TGF_TEB_propa_noGui` to launch the program with default parameters, and `TGF_TEB_Propa_output_dir` to open the output folder where output files (particle lists) are produced.
 You can edit `[INSTALL DIR]\dsarria\TGF_TEB_propa\Bin\run_windows_no_gui.bat` to change the simulation parameters (record altitude, TGF altitude, latitude, longitude, beaming, etc...).